liz2020/LUMap/model/README.md

 # machine learning

 ## Set up environment
-irst install Anaconda form its website, then run the following commands (remember to replace the environment name on the first and second commands):
+first install Anaconda form its website, then run the following commands (remember to replace the environment name on the first and second commands):
 ```
 	conda create -n NewEnvironmentName python=3.6
 	source activate NewEnvironmentName